 Resource: How Much Does a Divorce Cost?

-Mark Haefner is a divorce attorney serving the St. Louis, Missouri, including St. Louis County, Jefferson County, and St. Charles County.
+Mark Haefner is a divorce attorney serving St. Louis, Missouri, including St. Louis County, Jefferson County, and St. Charles County.
 With our Haefner Law Office team, Mark has represented hundreds of families undergoing contested divorce matters.
 We know that no two cases are exactly alike, so we pursue litigation that reflects the unique needs and interests.

 Any family resolving a contested divorce must have confidence in the firm and attorney of their choice.
 Your attorney should always consider your best interests and never their pocketbooks.
 At Haefner